Black Diamond Rock Blitz 15 Review

 Comfort

-Our male testers who are on the taller end of the scale found that the Rock Blitz rode in just the right place on their backs - not so low that it blocked access to their harnesses, but not so high that the back of their helmets hit the top of the pack when they looked up.
-The pack of the pack tapers noticeably, so there's excellent freedom of movement and no chance that it will interfere with the movement of a climber's arms.
-This taper also contributes to the ease of chalk bag access.
+Our testers who are on the taller end of the scale found that the Rock Blitz rode in just the right place on their backs — not so low that it blocked access to their harnesses, but not so high that the back of their helmets hit the top of the pack when they looked up.
+Testing team members with medium to shorter torsos found that the pack regularly interfered with access to their chalk bags or gear clipped to the back of their harnesses.
+We strongly advise climbers with shorter torsos to try this pack before buying.

 Climbing Utility

 The Rock Blitz is about as simple as a climbing pack can get while still having most of the features our testers think are important.
-It doesn't have a dedicated pocket for a hydration system (not all of our testers want one) but it does feature a small plastic tab to hang a bladder, a spot for the hose to pass out of the pack body, and two ribbons of webbing on each shoulder strap to secure the tube.
+It doesn't have a dedicated pocket for a hydration system (not all of our testers want one), but it does feature a small plastic tab to hang a bladder, a spot for the hose to pass out of the pack body, and two ribbons of webbing on each shoulder strap to secure the tube.

 Durability

 This pack is made of 840 denier nylon.
 This is among the more durable fabrics in our test.
 The simple design of the pack keeps the weight low while still using this high denier material.
 The simple design also means there is less to break or wear out.
+Our tester pack was hauled for 4-5 pitches from the grab loop and showed little sign of wear or tear.

 Versatility